fergoid/wiremock-docker/readme.md

 ```

 ## Creating an image
-Record your API interactions locally and then create a git repo and commit the mappoings/ and __files/ directories and their contents.
+Record your API interactions locally and then create a git repo and commit the mappings and __files directories and their contents.

 Create a readme file that details the services you are virtualising.

 It's probably best to create the image with a descriptive tag of the service / API you are virtualising.

 # Readme - Example